-In this new series, which forms part of Let’s Talk About [X] and [X]position, LEADS will illuminate the high-quality research being undertaken by undergraduate, postgraduate students and staff at the University of Glasgow.
-[X]pertise runs on the last Wednesday of every month between 3 and 4pm.
-Each session will consist of three 15 minute talks, and will be held via Zoom for the time being.
+In this new series, LEADS will illuminate the high-quality research being undertaken by undergraduate and postgraduate students at the University of Glasgow.
+[X]pertise will run on the last Wednesday of every month between 3 and 4pm.
+Each session will consist of three 15 minute talks, and will be held via Zoom.

 These sessions will be recorded and live-streamed to YouTube so that you can refer back them at your leisure.

 Each month will focus on a broad theme to showcase the research relating to that theme from across the University.

 November (24th): Cancer in Research and Society

 February (17th): Mental Health

 June (30th): LGBTQ+

 July (28th): Art, Culture and Identity

 What's in it for you?

 [X]pertise provides an opportunity for both students and staff to present their research to an interdisciplinary audience.